tomit4/brianhayes.dev/README.md

 **Todo**

--   [ ] Learn how to dockerize a basic nginx server that serves an index.html with routing to an about.html
+-   [ ] Learn how to dockerize a basic nginx server that serves an index.html
 -   [ ] Load that dockerized container onto a Linode nanode and serve it up to the internet
 -   [ ] Use this new knowledge to serve a dockerized version of this basic scaffolding for a blog on your local machine instead of using live-server
 -   [x] Pull your old blog articles from your current more heavy front end oriented blog onto your new minimalist blog so you have some genuine text to play with.